jldugger/blog/content/Programming/what-every-sysadmin-should-know.md

 [git][5] by default), know how to search the repository's logs for keywords and time frames.

 **Scripting.** Do something once and be on your way.
 Do it twice or more, do it once then write a script.
-If you're not using [Powershell][6] or bash, you're working too hard.
+To paraphrase Tom Limoncelli, if you're not using [Powershell][6] or bash, you're working too hard.

 **Debugging.** Know how to read a stack trace and how to report relevant errors to your software support contact.
-Documenting the error is easy and helpful, but knowing how to fix it takes a lot of investment in reading the code base.
+Documenting the error is easy and helpful, but knowing how to fix it takes a lot of investment in reading a specific code base.
 Do the part that's easy for you, and let the devs handle the part that's easy for them.

 **Testing.** Repurpose integration tests for [continuous integration testing][4].
 Used in conjunction with version control and testing, you have a strong idea of what may have gone